bbauska/Coursera-Bootstrap/readme.md

 the Bootstrap JavaScript components.

-You can write code using the jQuery syntax and then use that together to control your Bootstrap\'s JS components.
+You can write code using the jQuery syntax and then use that together to control your Bootstrap&apos;s JS components.

-We\'re going to explore that in a little more detail in this module.
+We&apos;re going to explore that in a little more detail in this module.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-------------------------------------- 95. jquery (240) ---------------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->